Create a Website with HTML5 - Lesson #4

 Once again, if you don't like rounded corners and shadow, just leave off the code that produces it.

-Liquid Demo This little demonstration shows the importance of using the proper code to add images to your web pages when building liquid websites.
+Liquid Demo This little demonstration shows the importance of using the proper code to add images to your web pages when building responsive websites.
 See The Demo

 In Lesson #5 we'll add the footer and complete the web page.